felipebsferreira/periapical-lesion-dataset/README.md

 * All images in this dataset are only allowed for demonstration in academic publications and presentations.

 ## Request Dataset

-**ATTENTION!
-The following process will be only available when the review process is completly finished.**

 Please send an e-mail to Maria Calazans (maac@poli.br) to receive a link to the dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text (copy and paste the text below, filling the required fields):